The van Kampen obstruction and its relatives

 A simplicial map $f$ of an $m$-pseudo-manifold $M$ into a simplicial complex $K$ is called a {\it singular} $m$-pseudo-manifold in $K$.
 If $\Cal O$ is an integral local coefficient system on the underlying polyhedron $P$ of $K$, an {\it $\Cal O$-orientation} of $f$ is a choice of orientations of $m$- and $(m-1)$-simplices of $M$ such that a loop $l$ in the dual $1$-skeleton of $M$ intersects an odd number of ``disoriented'' $(m-1)$-simplices if and only if $f(l)$ acts nontrivially on $\Z$.
 (An $(m-1)$-simplex is considered ``disoriented'' if it fails to be an oriented facet of precisely one oriented $m$-simplex.)

 We define $H_i(P;\Z/2)$ (resp\. $H_i(P;\Cal O)$), where $P$ is a polyhedron (and $\Cal O$ an integral local coefficient system on $P$), to be the group of ($\Cal O$-oriented) singular pseudo-bordism classes of ($\Cal O$-oriented) singular $i$-pseudo-manifolds in some fixed triangulation of $P$.
 It is well-known, and easy to see that this is equivalent to the usual definition (compare \cite{BRS}, \cite{Ah}), so in particular does not depend on the choice of a triangulation of $P$.
-An $m$-pseudo-manifold $M$ is $\Cal O$-orientable iff $H^m(M;\Cal O)$ contains no torsion; in which case its $\Cal O$-orientation is equivalent to a choice of a set of generators of $H_m(M;\Cal O)$ representable by cycles with disjoint supports. \enddefinition
+An $m$-pseudo-manifold $M$ is $\Cal O$-orientable iff $H^m(M;\Cal O)$ contains no torsion; in which case its $\Cal O$-orientation is equivalent to a choice of a set of generators of $H_m(M;\Cal O)$ representable by cycles with disjoint supports. \footnote{Added in v5: Here the ``cycles'' are meant to be simplicial, and by the support of an $m$-cycle we mean a subset of the set of $m$-simplices of $M$, rather than a subset of $M$ itself.} \enddefinition

 \definition{Pseudo-comanifolds} We call a PL map $f\:W\to P$ between polyhedra a {\it $k$-pseudo-comanifold} over a triangulation $K$ of $P$ if the preimage $f^{-1}(\sigma)$ of every $i$-simplex $\sigma$ of $K$ is triangulated by an orientable $(i-k)$-pseudo-manifold $M$ with boundary $\partial M$ such that $f^{-1}(\partial\sigma)$ coincides with the underlying polyhedron of $\partial M$.
 For instance, if $T$ is the three-page book $(\{0\}*\{1,2,3\})\x\R$, then every embedded $1$-pseudo-comanifold $G$ in $T$ is a graph with vertices of degrees $1$ and $3$, where the degree $3$ vertices coincide with the intersection points of $G$ and the binding $\{0\}\x\R$, and the degree $1$ vertices coincide with the intersection points of $G$ and the page edges $\{1,2,3\}\x\R$.
 Thus embedded $1$-pseudo-comanifolds in $T$ can be alternatively described as transversal point-inverses of maps $T\to S^1$ (using that they are always co-oriented, see below).
 Pseudo-comanifolds originate in \cite{BRS}, where they are called ``mock bundles with codimension two singularities''.
 See also \cite{Fe}, \cite{FS}, \cite{CG}, \cite{Gra}, \cite{De}.
 Using the Poincar\'e duality, pseudo-comanifolds over a triangulation $K$ of a polyhedron $P$ can also be viewed as pullbacks over $P$ of PL maps of pseudo-manifolds with boundary $(M,\partial M)\to(N,\partial N)$ that are transverse to $K$, where $N$ is a PL manifold neighborhood of a copy of $P$ in some Euclidean space.